Marvellous111/omi-mentor/README.md

 - [ ] Create cron job to send notification from mentor to user from time to time (basically creating reminder)

-- [ ] Implement rate limiter and implement feature to ensure the api isnt used for every little thing.
+- [ ] Implement rate limiter and implement feature to ensure the api isn't used for every little thing.

+## Tasks to do

+Create a test link for development as omi-mentor.onrender.app/webhook is now for production where necessary The test link will be in a new branch for testing dev called devbranch prod branch will be main

+we can use render for it